edge-core/sonic-swss/doc/swss-schema.md

     ;Status: work in progress

     key             = WARM_RESTART_TABLE:process_name         ; process_name is a unique process identifier.

-    restart_count   = 1*10DIGIT                               ; a number between 0 and 2147483647,
+    restore_count   = 1*10DIGIT                               ; a value between 0 and 2147483647 to keep track
-                                                              ; count of warm start times.
+                                                              ; of the number of times that an application has ; 'restored' its state from its associated redis ; data-store; which is equivalent to the number ; of times an application has iterated through ; a warm-restart cycle.

-    state           = "init" / "restored" / "reconciled"      ; init: process init with warm start enabled.
+    state           = "initialized" / "restored" / "reconciled"  ; initialized: initial FSM state for processes ; with warm-restart capabilities turned on.
+                                                                 ;
-                                                              ; restored: process restored to the previous ; state using saved data.
+                                                                 ; restored: process restored the state previously ; uploaded to redis data-stores.
+                                                                 ;
+                                                                 ; reconciled: process reconciled 'old' and 'new' ; state collected in 'restored' phase.
+Examples:
-                                                              ; reconciled: process reconciled with up to date ; dynanic data like port state, neighbor, routes ; and so on.
+                                                                 ; dynanic data like port state, neighbor, routes ; and so on.

 ## Configuration files
 What configuration files should we have?
 Do apps, orch agent each need separate files?